underscoredotspace/starwars/README.md

 ## Installation

-Run `npm install` to install all dependencies including those on Bower.
+Run `yarn` to install all dependencies.
 This is not required for general use, but will allow tests and a live demo to be run.
 See [Development](#development).

 Inject to your Angular module thus: